Sunday, November 3, 2024

 By the middle of the nineteenth century, the Blackstone River Valley had grown to become a major textile manufacturing center.
 That growth would continue with the introduction of rail service in 1849.
 With the ability to move raw materials in and finished goods out, railroads linked the Blackstone River Valley to markets around the world.

 On this site, three bridges were planned to allow three different railroads to cross the Blackstone River.
 The lowest, the Providence & Worcester, is still in use.
-The middle, the New York and New England that was eventually owned by J.P Morgan, has now been converted to the bike path bridge.
+The middle, the New York & New England that was eventually owned by J.P Morgan, has now been converted to the bike path bridge.
 The top, the Grand Trunk Line, was never completed.

 Triad Bridge Site

 The Grand Trunk Line was brain child of Charles Hays who was attempting to establish a rail connection from Montreal to the ice-free port of Providence.
 Construction began in 1912.
 Unfortunately, on the return trip from a meeting with London bankers, Hays was killed when the ship he was on, the Titanic, struck an iceberg and sank.
 Construction continued on and off until 1915 when the project was finally abandoned.
 While the line was 70% complete, not a single mile of track was laid.
+You can see the concrete footings for the bridge that would have crossed this site.

 Just upstream from the Triad Bridge site is the Millville Lock – one of two remaining locks from the 1828 Blackstone Canal.
 The other is the Goat Hill Lock at River Bend Farm.
 Opened in 1828, the Blackstone Canal utilized a series of 49 locks to move the barges up and down the 438-foot difference in elevation from Providence to Worcester.